 Row 1 = Name of Card | Row 2 = Base Rate (Qualified) | Row 3 = Tier 2 | Row 4 = Tier 3 | Row 5 = Tier 4 | Row 6 = Tier 4 + Card not present

-what does all of this mean?
+SO what does all of this mean?
 You can see why some people prefer Square to a traditional credit card processor.

 For many businesses, they have a majority of their transactions fall into qualified transactions.
 Many even have lower rates than these for debit transactions.
 It really just depends on the industry.